2023 Solar Incentives Guide for Parker, CO - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have heard of.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.

-The ITC initially applied to 30% of the cost of solar system installation, although it has fluctuated slightly over the years between 26-30%.
-The installation date of your solar system will determine what percentage you qualify for.
-The total installation cost includes the panels themselves as well as the cost of accessories, equipment and labor.
+The ITC was originally for 30% of the total cost of installing a solar system, and has fluctuated slightly over the last few years between 26-30%.
+The percentage you qualify for will depend on when your solar system was installed.
+The total installation cost includes the panels themselves as well as the cost of equipment, accessories and labor.
 There is no maximum amount you can claim.
-The ITC applies to solar panels installed after January 1, 2006 on your primary or secondary residence.
+The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be owned by you and in the United States.

-Reaching out to your local Parker solar panel installation expert is the best way to understand how the ITC could apply to your situation.
+Speaking with your local Parker solar panel installer is the best way to understand how the ITC could apply to your situation.

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit might apply to you, talk to your local Parker solar installers.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to talk with your local Parker solar panel installers.

 State & Local Solar Incentives